beshsal/mini_blog/README.md

 Initial setup

 ```
-* Download and copy the mini_blog files to your local server
+- Download and copy the mini_blog files to your local server

+- Using a MySQL admin tool, such as phpMyAdmin, or a method of your choice, install the mini_blog database
-* Install the mini_blog database (the mini_blog.sql file is located in the database folder)
+  (the mini_blog.sql file is located in the database folder)

-* Add your database username and password credentials to the db.inc.php file located in the includes folder
+- Add your database username and password credentials to the db.inc.php file located in the includes folder

 ```

 Creating the first admin user

 ```
-* Click on the "MENU" button
+- Click on the "MENU" button

-* Click on the "Register here" link and register a new user (this creates a user with a role of "member")
+- Click on the "Register here" link and register a new user (this creates a user with a role of "member")

-* Using a MySQL admin tool, such as phpMyAdmin, or a method of your choice, access the users table and change the user's role to "admin"
+- Using a MySQL admin tool, such as phpMyAdmin, or a method of your choice, access the users table and
+  change the user's role to "admin"

-Note: After completing these steps, you will be able to access the admin interface using your username and password and create other admin and author users.
+After completing these steps, you will be able to access the admin interface using your username and
+password and create other admin and author users.

 ```